Branding as Curation: Lessons from the Art Gallery

 II.
 The Emotional Architecture

+The translation takes many forms.
 Typography establishes tone.
 Colour sets emotional temperature.
 Imagery suggests a world and a point of view.
-Composition creates rhythm, pace, and moments of stillness.
+Composition creates rhythm and pace.
+Each element is a curatorial decision, and like any exhibition, the whole only works when the parts are in conversation with each other.

 III.
 The Bridge